learn-co-curriculum/phase-0-intro-to-js-2-looping-code-along/README.md

 ## The `while` loop

-The `while` loop is similar to a `for` loop in that it will keep looping as long as the condition evaluates to `true`.
-However, the idea behind a `for` loop is that it should loop a set number of times (e.g., start with `i = 0` and loop while `i < 25`).
-A `while` loop, on the other hand, is designed to loop an indefinite amount of times — it should keep looping **while** the condition is `true` or, said differently, **until** the condition is `false`.
-There isn't a definite limit like "25 times" placed upon it.

-A `while` loop has the following structure:
+The `while` loop is similar to a `for` loop, repeating an action in a loop based on a condition.
+Both will continue to loop until that condition evaluates to `false`.
+Unlike `for`, `while` only requires condition and loop statements:

 ```js
 while ([condition]) {